CompCogNeuro/sims/README.md

 ## Mac notes

-If double-clicking on the program doesn't work, you may have to do a "right mouse click" (e.g., Ctrl + click) to open the executables in the `.zip` version -- it may be easier to just open the `Terminal` app, `cd` to the directory, and run the files from the command line directly.
+If double-clicking on the program doesn't work (error message about unsigned application -- google "mac unsigned application" for more information), you may have to do a "right mouse click" (e.g., Ctrl + click) to open the executables in the `.zip` version -- it may be easier to just open the `Terminal` app, `cd` to the directory, and run the files from the command line directly.

 # Status